imjoy-team/ImJoy/web/public/docs/api.md

  * `api.utils.ndarray(numpy_array)`: wrapps a ndarray `numpy_array` according to the ImJoy ndarray format.

 ### api.TAG constant
-The current tag choosen by the user during installation.
+The current tag chosen by the user during installation.

 ### api.WORKSPACE constant
 Name of the current workspace.